mettyw/MaterialColorSimulator/README.md

-# Material3ColorSimulator
+# MaterialColorSimulator
-[Material3ColorSimulator](https://mettyw.github.io/MaterialColorSimulator/) is a simulator for the Android Material Design color system.
+[MaterialColorSimulator](https://mettyw.github.io/MaterialColorSimulator/) is a simulator for the Android Material Design color system.
 It lets you edit, preview and export a Material Design color theme for Android.

 Note: Currently work in progress: results are usable but not fully accurate.